smart-data-lake/getting-started/presentation/training_update_plan.md

 		  + [x] significantly shorten theory part at the beginning
           + [x] new env var error case
           + [x] local_WSL, local_IntelliJ
-          + exercise: add new DO and Action where columns are name and elevation in m
+          + [x] exercise: add new DO and Action where columns are name and elevation in m
+          + [ ] update "further SDLB features"
+          + [ ] update roadmap
 		* HandsOn -> TBB
  			+ [x] config / envConfig separation
 			- [x] no docker -> parquet, ...
               + [x] new case for env Variable usage
                 + [x] in IntelliJ select output path via env Variable
             + [x] fix deduplicate action
-	+ add short exercises for more HandsOn
+	+ find more short exercises for more HandsOn

+Backlog:
 + [ ] secret handling
-    + expectations monitoring
++ [ ] expectations monitoring

-- create a build script to automatically create the version with failures/tasks to fix
+- [ ] create a build script to automatically create the version with failures/tasks to fix
-- merge back improved structure to getting-started
+- [ ] merge back improved structure to getting-started
-- create build script, to create the training version
+- [ ] create build script, to create the training version